Table of Contents

 "This post may contain affiliate links.
 Check my disclosure policy for more information"

-It’s been 3 months since I wrote my last post on my freelance journey.
+It’s been 3 months since I wrote my last post on my freelance journey where I left my job to start my own business.
 It was September 2018 that I officially left my government corporate lifestyle and decided to go all in with my full time freelance virtual assistant business but how is it going?
 What do I love, what do I hate and most importantly how am I managing my finances.

 How to manage your personal finances when freelance

 I’ve been blogging for probably around 3 years however I’ve only really been making money from my blog for maybe a year.. if that!
 The odd bits of extra income above and beyond my regular corporate from both blogging and from offering my services as basically a virtual administrative assistant were lovely; however when you no longer have the luxury of a permanent job paying you the same amount month in month out it does make you more conscious of your money.

 If you don’t know what a freelancer is; it’s a person who works as a writer, designer, virtual assistant or the like, selling work or services by the hour, day, job, etc rather than working on a regular salary basis for one employer.
 For example freelance copywriter would complete a piece of work, submit to a client and bill for their time and efforts, a virtual personal assistant would reply to emails or take telephone calls and again bill the client for the time spent on that specific project.